About Cecily Longo, Licensed Marriage and Family Therapist:

 I have provided therapy and case management for teens, families, and adults, while addressing varying degrees of mental health diagnoses, complex childhood trauma, and substance abuse issues ranging from moderate to severe.

 I continue to receive ongoing training and experience in evidenced based modalities such as Dialectical Behavior Therapy, Cognitive Behavioral Therapy, and other current evidence based methods so that we can work together in a productive way to help you meet your mental wellness goals.

-At the end of the day, the most important part of therapy is that you have a trusting, healing, and supportive relationship with your therapist.
-Therapy is "working" when you are developing new insights, learning more effective coping skills, healing your relationships, and living the happier, healthier life you desire and deserve.
+At the end of the day, the most important part of therapy is that you have a trusting, supportive relationship with your therapist.
+Therapy is "working" when you are developing new insights, learning more effective coping skills, healing your relationships, and living the happier, healthier life you desire.